 4.Do not leave the home permanently without speaking with your lawyer first for advice unless it is a situation of domestic violence, in which case speak with a lawyer immediately upon leaving the home so that your lawyer can bring any urgent court proceedings if necessary.

 You don’t want to unilaterally leave the home with children as your partner could bring an urgent motion to have the children returned (again, if it is case of domestic violence then speak with a lawyer immediately as soon as you leave the home with your children and your lawyer can bring an urgent motion to seek the court’s permission to leave the home with the children, even after the fact, but the motion has to be brought quickly).

 You also don’t want to leave the home without the children, because in that case you are setting up a status quo giving the other parent primary care of the children.
 Again, speak with a lawyer for a consult as soon as possible.

 You aren’t stuck in the home, but if there are children involved then you want to bring a motion to the court as soon as possible dealing with living arrangements.

 5.Get counselling.
-Going through a separation and/or divorce will be one of the hardest things you will go through.
+Going through a separation and/or Divorce Lawyers will be one of the hardest things you will go through.
 It will be an emotional rollercoaster.
 It is recommended that you get counselling as soon as possible to help you deal with the emotions you will be feeling.